tay10r/WindowBlit/README.md

  - Results will show up faster (no need to wait for the whole render)
  - No need to enter a second command in order to open an image viewer
- - On Windows, there is no program to open Netpbm files, so this elimates that headache.
+ - On Windows, there is no program to open Netpbm files, so there's no need to install other software.

 ### Portability

 The code works on Linux and Windows, on any platform that supports OpenGL 3.0 and greater.
 Note that VirtualBox does not support OpenGL 3.0 (as of this writing), so this code will not work on VirtualBox.
+VMware workstation player does support OpenGL 3.0, if you need to be using a virtual machine.

 ### Dependencies